matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ##### Warning *Indentation*

-CheckStyle alerted us about the value of the indentation: it should be 8 instead of 4.
-We could change the ruleset to fix this problem, but as the majority of the source code was using an indentation level of 8, we decided to maintain it.
+CheckStyle alerted us about the indentation value: it should be 8 instead of 4.
+We could change the ruleset to fix this problem, but as most of the source code was using an indentation level of 8, we decided to maintain it.

 ![](https://i.imgur.com/dA22kOB.png)